Guzzur/eats-easy/documentation/system-design-document.md

 - API documentation
 - Web page, production deployment etc.

-Nearly all of technologies that are going to be used in the Project are new to a team.
-The learning curve may lead to a risk to stand with fully working starting setup on time.
-Another risk is the fact that all team members are partly "employed" in this project, which also may lead to another delays of deployment of milestones' versions.<br>
+Nearly all of technologies that are going to be used in the Project are new for the team.
+The learning curve may lead to a risk in having a fully working starting setup on time.
+Another risk is the fact that all team members are partly "employed" in this project, which also may lead to other delays in deployment of milestones' versions.<br>

-Project's mitigation/enhancement plan is to reduce the unnecessary parts of the Project to minimum and to concentrate on the main/core parts of the System up to the Testing phase.<br>
+Project's mitigation/enhancement plan is to reduce the unnecessary parts of the Project to a minimum and to concentrate on the main/core parts of the System up to the Testing phase.<br>

-In the future, the System will be ready to next stage development up to the stage where it can be used by actual clients.
+In the future, the System will be ready for next stage development up to the stage where it can be used by actual clients.

 #### 1.2.1 System Overview

-The Eats Easy is a system that helps its clients to find a place that offers a food he want fast and easy.
-It also allows to book a table, order a take-away or sit-inside without phisically being and/or interacting with restaurant staff.<br>
+The Eats Easy is a system that helps its clients to find a place that offers the food they want fast and easy.
+It also allows to book a table, order a take-away or sit-inside without physically being and/or interacting with restaurant staff.<br>
 The system consists of a Remote Main Server (hosted at Heroku for this moment), the Eaters App and the Staff App.<br>

 _It should provide a high-level system architecture diagram showing a subsystem breakout of the system, if applicable._<br>